Jerry Edwin Smith: 2019 on qualified immunity

-2020 election
+2021 on 2020 election

-On January 2, 2021, Smith, along with Patrick E. Higginbotham and Andy Oldham, affirmed the dismissal for lack of jurisdiction of a lawsuit filed by Louie Gohmert aimed at empowering Vice President Mike Pence to overturn President-Elect Joseph Biden's Electoral College win.
+On January 2, 2021, Smith, along with Patrick E. Higginbotham and Andrew Oldham, affirmed the dismissal for lack of jurisdiction of a lawsuit filed by Louie Gohmert aimed at empowering Vice President Mike Pence to overturn President-Elect Joseph Biden's Electoral College win.

-Vaccine mandates
+2022 on vaccine mandates

 On February 9, 2022, Smith was one of two judges who declined to rule on a request to stay a preliminary injunction against Biden's COVID-19 vaccine mandate for federal employees.
 Judge Stephen A. Higginson dissented from that ruling, arguing that the government was entitled to an immediate stay while it appealed.

 On February 17, Smith dissented when the majority, Jennifer Walker Elrod and Andy Oldham, reversed the district court's order denying a preliminary injunction to employees challenging United Airlines' vaccine mandate.
 Smith's dissent of nearly 60 pages accused the majority of flouting "fifty years of precedent and centuries of Anglo-American remedies law" and ignoring the text of the relevant statute "to extract its desired result.".
 He also criticized the majority for hiding its "made-up" legal theory in an unsigned and unpublished opinion.
 "If I ever wrote an opinion authorizing preliminary injunctive relief for plaintiffs without a cause of action, without a likelihood of success on the merits (for two reasons), and devoid of irreparable injury, despite the text, policy, and history of the relevant statute, despite the balance of equities and the public interest, and despite decades of contrary precedent from this circuit and the Supreme Court, all while inventing and distorting facts to suit my incoherent reasoning, 'I would hide my head in a bag,'" Judge Smith concluded, quoting the late Supreme Court Justice Antonin Scalia.
 Slate described Smith's dissent as a "60-page burst of fury" and "one of the angriest dissents of his career".

+2023 on death penalty

+On October 9, 2023, Smith dissented from a 5th circuit order upholding a stay of execution.
+Smith attached a fake majority opinion to his dissent, resembling what he thought the majority opinion should be.